List of sauropodomorph type specimens: Omissions

 Some sauropodomorph taxa are not included on this list.
 Nomina nuda are excluded because a type does not become recognized by the ICZN until it is published in a scientific journal with a full description.

-Some misidentified taxa are also not included so long as there is a scientific consensus with regard to the specimen in question.
-If a specimen is later referred to a taxon outside sauropodomorpha, it is not included on this list.
-However, specimens that are identified as sauropodomorphs in publications subsequent to their initial description are included under the name they are given within sauropodomorpha.
+Some misidentified taxa are also not included, so long as there is a scientific consensus concerning the specimen in question.
+If a specimen is later referred to a taxon outside Sauropodomorpha, it is not included on this list.
+However, specimens identified as sauropodomorphs in subsequent publications are included under the name assigned to them within Sauropodomorpha.

 Referred taxa are only included on the list as separate entries when their initial description includes a unique type specimen.